Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/README.md

 - Incrementally ingesting data from a source system such as AzureSQL Database.
   - Data pipeline (Azure Data Factory) utilizes a watermark to see new/updated data in the data source.
 It helps to copy data with shorter intervals.
 - Data Pipeline stores **versioned data** in the sink.
-- User, such Data Scientists, can read versioned data from the datalake via Databricks by specifying version number per loaded data instance.
+- Users (ei.
+Data Scientists) can read versioned data from the datalake via Databricks by specifying version number per loaded data instance.

 In addition to this, the sample also includes: